-The maternal bond is one of the strongest human bonds.
-It begins during pregnancy.
+The mother and baby bond is one of the strongest human bonds.
+The maternal bond begins during pregnancy.
 Many women are unprepared for the rush of unconditional love they experience when they first hold their newborn.
 What creates this magical bond between a mother and her newborn baby?
-The answer is includes both physical and emotional factors.
+The answer includes both physical and emotional factors.

 Physical bonding begins when a mother first holds her newborn.
-Doctors know the importance of having the new mother feed her newborn within those first few hours of birth to begin to develop the maternal bond.
+Doctors know the importance of having the new mother feed her newborn within those first few hours of birth to begin to develop the mother and baby bond.

-Skin-to-to skin contact helps your newborn sense the mother’s emotions and feelings of love.
-The development of your newborn’s own emotional characteristics and qualities begin during this process.
+Skin-to-skin contact helps the newborn sense the mother’s emotions and feelings of love.
+The development of a newborn’s own emotional characteristics and qualities begin during this process.

 Scent recognition goes both ways.
 In Japan, researchers found that infants who smelled their mother’s milk during a routine heel-stick exhibited less distress than babies exposed to the smell of formula or another mother’s milk.